Nicola Sturgeon leads tributes to Scottish Parliament rugby player who died during game

+Mr Greene described him as a “friend, colleague and confidant for so many in the Scottish Parliament over the years”.

+He said Mr Hill “loved his politics, but he loved his rugby more”, and added: “The whole parliament, my party and the whole rugby community is deeply saddened by this awful news today, and our condolences lie entirely with his family, friends and colleagues.”

-Scotland’s First Minister Sturgeon tweeted: “This is so terribly sad.
+Mr Hill’s death prompted tributes from across Holyrood, with Scottish First Minister Nicola Sturgeon tweeting: “This is so terribly sad.
 My deepest condolences to David’s family, friends and colleagues.”

 Scottish Conservative leader Douglas Ross said: “Our whole party is shocked and saddened by David’s tragic passing.
 He was a kind, generous, well-liked and highly respected part of our team.